Question for Bernie:

 I am now 58 and so worried.
 I am now worried about worrying and making everything worse.
-I am having some hypnotherapy for my anxiety issues.
+I had to learn hypnotherapy for my anxiety issues.
 I am aware of the strong mind-body connection and especially the heart-brain connection.
 I am not taking any medications except for hay fever and other allergies.

 Do you have any advice to offer me?
 I know you are probably really busy.
 Many thanks.

 If you love yourself, you reach out for help.
 Yes, I am really busy, but I’m here for you.

 The problem is with your thoughts and images.
 You are visualizing the worst and preparing your body for that result instead of for successfully going through the surgery and healing.